viktorhrekh/visit/en-resume.md

 I’m a passionate programmer and an idealist who is always willing to learn new things.
-I'm not affrain of challenges.
+I'm not afraid of challenges.
 I've learned a lot by working with people all around the globe on projects radically different.
 I love to experience new things and meet new people.
 What I prefer above all is to put into practice what I learn.
 Also, I'm a stubborn person which means that I am eager to finish the projects I start.
 I never drop something before trying a lot of different ways